auctumnus/hanas/packages/api/README.md

 ## API Description

-A preliminary description can be found at the [Github Pages site](https://auctumnus.github.io/hanas-server/index.html).
-This is based off [Optic](https://useoptic.com/), which requires test coverage to learn about new endpoints, but test coverage is not yet perfect.
-The Github Pages version may also end up slightly out of date - clone the repo and use Optic for the most up-to-date description.
-Additional information on more complex topics can be found in the [wiki](https://github.com/auctumnus/hanas-server/wiki).
+A preliminary description can be found at the [Github Pages site](https://auctumnus.github.io/hanas).
+Additional information on more complex topics can be found in the [wiki](https://github.com/auctumnus/hanas/wiki).